-Arriving late to class:

-Classes at Maryland begin right on the hour.
-It is important that you arrive at the lab on time so that you can get instructions for the lab work and have time to finish.
-If you arrive more than 10 minutes late, you will probably not be allowed to do the lab at that time and will have to make it up during another section.
+Arriving late to class: Classes at Maryland begin right on the hour.
+It is important that you arrive on time to the lab so that you can get instructions for the lab and have time to finish.
+If you arrive more than 10 minutes late, you may not be allowed to do the lab and may have to make it up during another section.
+This is difficult because the sections are typically full, so please don't be late.